-- To protect wildlife and the marine environment we ensure that all relevant environmental bodies are consulted prior to any work being undertaken in the harbour area. - Regular harbour clean ups are done to reduce any pollution within our harbour area. - Continuous monitoring of our harbour environment.
+- To protect wildlife and the marine environment we ensure that all relevant environmental bodies are consulted prior to any work being undertaken in the harbour area. - Regular harbour clean ups are done to reduce any pollution within our harbor area. - · Continuous monitoring of our harbor environment.